warmbowski/iounia/DEVELOPMENT_LOG.md

 ### AI Features

 - [ ] Reimplement AI chat window for campaign and session Q&A
+  - [ ] Implement with AI Chat component from Convex
   - [ ] Per user chat history
   - [ ] Chat topics and conversation management
 - [ ] Implement Chat with NPCs